 In 2013, I scrawled Start blog on one of the first pages of my paper planner.
-I had a strong sense that God was calling me to write, and starting a blog seemed to be a good step toward answering that call.
-Yet four years later, though I had thought a lot about it, I still hadn’t started a blog.
+I had a sense God was calling me to write.
+And starting a blog seemed to be a good step toward answering that call.
+Yet four years later, I still hadn’t started a blog.

 Sometimes we get overwhelmed by the magnitude of our goals.
-The task before us seems so daunting, we become paralyzed by indecision and end up doing nothing.
+The task before us seems so daunting.
+So we become paralyzed by indecision and end up doing nothing.

 Sometimes we get so worn out by our other responsibilities we don’t have any energy left for our goal.
 At the end of a long day, curling up in front of the TV with a bowl of ice cream just seems so much more appealing than working on a project that might require mental, emotional, or physical effort.

 And sometimes, even when we do set aside time to work on our goal, we find ourselves interrupted or distracted.
 The phone rings, or we stop to grab a snack and notice that the refrigerator could use a good scrub.
 Two hours later, we may have had a nice chat with a friend and our fridge might be sparkling clean, but we’re no closer to our goal.